Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Introduction

+NLP tasks such as machine translation \cite{nguyen2020neural}, text classification \cite{cambria2014jumping} and sentiment analysis \cite{chandra2021covid}, involve processing raw text that features unstructured information using pre-trained deep learning models \cite{{min2023survey}}.
+The Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} is a pre-trained deep learning model that overcame the limitation of unidirectional language models, and outperformed the conventional language models in key NLP tasks including machine translation, text classification, and speech processing \cite{karita2019comparative}.

-Deep learning models have been prominent in financial applications \cite{ozbayoglu2020deep} such as financial time series forecasting \cite{sezer2020financial}.
-We have found that the majority of the applications have utilized structured datasets, including time series and tabular data with numerical features \cite{wang2015survey}.
-However, studies in which unstructured data such as text has been applied for financial applications have also been performed \cite{li2020multimodal}.
+Deep learning models have been extensively used in financial applications \cite{ozbayoglu2020deep} such as financial time series forecasting \cite{sezer2020financial}. \cite{min2023recent} found that the majority of financial applications have utilized structured datasets, including time series and tabular data with numerical features \cite{wang2015survey}.
+However, limited studies where unstructured data such as text has been applied for financial applications have been explored \cite{li2020multimodal}.
+In addition to employing unstructured data, some researchers have also presented models for applying both structured and unstructured data, leading to the presentation of multimodal techniques and application \cite{stevenson2021value,sait2021deep,hu2023collaborative,hou2022multi,park2022multimodal,korangi2023transformer, zandi2024attentiongraph}.
+In models for unstructured data, mixing information from various channels is known as a \textit{multimodal fusion strategy}, referring to the process of combining information by integrating different channels \cite{d2009exploring}.
+A review by Soujanya et al. \cite{poria2017review} indicated that multimodal models are significantly more accurate than unimodal models.